Grevillea mucronulata: Taxonomy

 Joseph Banks collected G. mucronulata in April 1770 at Botany Bay, making it the first member of the genus to be discovered.
+Daniel Solander coined the (unpublished) binomial name Leucadendroides mitis in Banks' Florilegium.
 The species was first formally described in 1810 by Scottish botanist Robert Brown in Transactions of the Linnean Society of London, the type specimen having been collected from heathland around Port Jackson.
 The specific epithet is the Latin diminutive mucronulatus "with a small point" and relates to the small pointed apex of the leaf.
 Brown also described Grevillea cinerea from the Grose River, and Grevillea acuminata which have since been classified as this species.
 Plants in cultivation in the early 19th century were called G. acuminata.

 Joseph Knight described a Lysanthe podalyriaefolia in his 1809 work On the cultivation of the plants belonging to the natural order of Proteeae, which may refer to this species.
 However, the description is inadequate to identify the species, and so the binomial name, though it pre-dates Brown's, is invalid.

 Interbreeding with cultivated grevilleas, most likely G. rosmarinifolia has occurred in Helensburgh south of Sydney, and the resulting plants have been found growing by the side of the road in disturbed habitats.
 Natural hybrids are formed with other species including Grevillea juniperina subsp. juniperina around the Pitt Town area, and Grevillea arenaria subsp. arenaria.

 Grevillea mucronulata is closely related to Grevillea kedumbensis, which has more granular leaves and a style covered with fine hair and keeled perianth.